 If you’re wondering why a certain, strictly-Bluetooth thermometer didn’t make the list, there’s probably a good reason.

-The main reason being value for your money.
+The main reason is the value for your money.

 I’ll trot out the often-used Warren Buffet quote, “Price is what you pay, value is what you get.”